gbmitchell/math4610/HW4/problem_3.md

 For example,

-    smaceps.c
+    squareGauss.c

-will produce an executable **smaceps.exe** that can be executed.
+will produce an executable **squareGauss.exe** that can be executed.

 **Description/Purpose:** This function will compute the single precision value for the machine epsilon or the number of digits in the representation of real numbers in single precision.
 This is a function for analyzing the behavior of any computer.
 This